garazdawi/erlang.github.io/_posts/2021-5-12-My-OTP-24-Highlights.md

              {<0.88.0>,{'$socket',#Ref<0.2959644163.2576220161.68602>}}}}
 ```

-This datastructure is and always has been [opaque] so should not be inspected
+This data structure is and always has been [opaque], and therefore should not be inspected
 directly but instead only used as an argument to other [gen_tcp] and [inet]
 functions.